tubaplayerdis/Editor-Tweaks/README.md

 ### Feature List (When Complete)

- - No Size Limits on scalables
+ - No Size Limits on scalables (Completed)
- - No Size limit in the editor
+ - No Size limit in the editor (Completed)
- - No Brightness Limits
+ - No Brightness Limits on lights (Completed)
- - No Engine speed reduction limits
+ - No Engine speed reduction limits (Completed)
- - Modify pattern rotation and origin?
+ - Modify pattern rotation and origin (In progress)
- - Slower camera speed
+ - Slower camera speed (Completed)
- - Change color picking to HSV
+ - Change color picking to HSV (Not started)
- - Extra search functions?
+ - Extra search functions (Not started)